In this section

-Our portfolio of programmes in community arts, community engagement, community development, and youth work is available at BA, MA, MPhil and PhD levels (with awards also available at HE Cert, PG Dip, and PG Cert).
+Our portfolio of programmes in youth work and community development with pathways or modules in community arts is available at BA, MA, MPhil and PhD levels (with awards also available at HE Cert, PG Dip and PG Cert).

 All courses may be taken part time or full time.

 MPhil & PhD programme convenor: Prof Adam Dinham